 How bad is the heroin epidemic in Snohomish County?
 Some concerning statistics include:

 - Although it has only 10% of the state’s population, the county accounts for 18% of all heroin-related deaths.

 - Between 2011-2013, one out of every five fatal heroin overdoses in Washington State happened in Snohomish County.

 - In 2013, two-thirds of the county’s overdose deaths were due to heroin or prescription opioids.

-- Prevention of improper opioid painkiller prescribing;
+- Prevent improper opioid painkiller prescriptions

-- Increased access to Medication-Assisted Treatment
+- Increased access to medication-assisted treatment

-- Better access to naloxone
+- Better access to lifesaving naloxone

 - Referrals to treatment for overdose survivors